-For other women, you may opt to go with prenatal testing just for your own peace of mind.
+Other women may opt to go with prenatal testing just for their peace of mind.
 In some places, you can choose not to take part in prenatal testing at all.

 Remember to go with what you are personally comfortable with.
 It is your body and your baby, and you should do what you feel is right, even now before the birth.